espensr/yelp-camp/README.md

 # yelp-camp

-Fullstack campgrounds application with EJS/Typescript, Material-UI/Sass, Node/Express and mongoDB/mongoose
+Fullstack campgrounds application with database and authentication.
+Using EJS/Typescript, Material-UI/Sass, Node/Express and mongoDB/mongoose

+Based on online course project, with extensions:

+- Typescript
+- Comments / documentation (see "seed.ts")
+- Improved landing page with image slider
+- New color theme
+- Google maps api